Showing posts with label Thi. Janaki Raman. Show all posts

 “Yes… Mama”

-“Please come in…come in.
+“Please come in.
+Come in.
 When did you come?”

-“Just a moment ago”
+“Just a moment ago.”

-“So pathetic…Sundarambal is no more”
+“So pathetic… Sundarambal is no more.”

 “Yes…mama.
-That’s all her luck to be here”
+That’s all her luck to be here.”

-“Any serious ailments in body?”
+“Any serious ailments in the body?"

 “No ailments in body.
 Just unfulfilled desires.”

 “Pch…Hell with the chores!
 Neither he nor you are lucky enough.
-The villagers were chomping on it for quite a time about it.
+The villagers were chomping on it for quite a while about it.
 May I know the reason behind your troubled journey to come here now?”

 “I came here to settle a pending matter, Mama”